hackbg/fadroma/examples/external/README.md

-Example of non-Fadroma contract built and deployed by Fadroma Ops.
+Example of non-Fadroma contract built and deployed by Fadroma.